ckopecky/Sprint-Challenge-Node-Express/README.md

 Design and build the necessary endpoints to:

 * perform CRUD operations on _projects_ and _actions_.
+X
 * retrieve the list of actions for a project.
+X

 ## Stretch Goal

 * Use `create-react-app` to create an application in a separate folder (outside the API project folder).
 Name it anything you want.
+X
 * From the React application show a list of all _projects_ using the API you built.
+X
 * Add functionality to show the details of a project, including its actions, when clicking a project name in the list.
 Use React Router to navigate to a separate route to show the project details.
 * Add styling!
 Perhaps with `styled-components`.
+X